What are your thoughts about Locationscout and what could we do better? Please let us know!×

 photo by Klaus Buchmeier

-photo by Karl Glanville
+photo by Zohaib Khan

 There is almost infinite activities in Tuscany, ranging from visiting historic city centres to tasting wine in the countryside.
 Florence is the main city in the region, and is known as one of the world’s most scenic cities, making it a top spot to visit.
 The Leaning Tower of Pisa is touristic, but well worth the trip, and visiting the Tuscan countryside for hiking and wine tours should be an essential part of your trip.